cecurakristina/ProgrammingConcepts1Labs/README.md

-# Programming Concepts 1 – Lab Assignments
+# Programming Concepts 1 – Java Lab Assignments

 This repository contains lab assignments and practice exercises from my first programming course, **Programming Concepts 1**.
 These projects were completed as part of my coursework and cover foundational programming concepts using Java.